gracywhelihan/connected-devices/week3/assignment.md

 <br></br>
 There is still a lot I need to do visually and style wise, but it is resposive so I am excited about that!
 I think the html and css just takes some gettin used to.
 I also am not loggin any data into a file at the moment.
 This will be something I need to get set up and then be able to fetch the data to make some better time laspes visualizations.
 I will also need to add time stamps to my Arduino code to get this part up and running.
 I think it might be nice to include a page for each sensor and then include more of the visuals there.
 I noticed that the Arudino that was connected to the temperature sensor will disconnect from the network after like 20 minutes.
 I am not really sure why it is doing this?
+I definitely plan to make the dashboard more colorful and interesting because right now it is a bit dull.
+I think adding some p5.js sketches would be cool.
+<br></br>
+ ## Questions:
+ Do the